Misuse of Drugs Act 1971

 The act establishes the Home Secretary as the principal authority in a drug licensing system.
 Therefore, for example, various opiates are available legally as prescription-only medicines, and cannabis (hemp) may be grown under licence for 'industrial purposes'.
 The Misuse of Drugs Regulations 2001 (SI 2001/3998), created under the 1971 Act, are about licensing of production, possession and supply of substances classified under the act.
-These created drug 'schedules', under which the supply of drugs are controlled.
+These created drug 'schedules', under which the supply of drugs is controlled.

 The act creates three classes of controlled substances, A, B, and C, and ranges of penalties for illegal or unlicensed possession and possession with intent to supply are graded differently within each class.
 The lists of substances within each class can be amended by Order in Council, so the Home Secretary can list new drugs and upgrade, downgrade or delist previously controlled drugs with less of the bureaucracy and delay associated with passing an act through both Houses of Parliament.

 Critics of the act such as David Nutt say that its classification is not based on how harmful or addictive the substances are, and that it is unscientific to omit substances like tobacco and alcohol.